littlethumb123/Clinical_TE/docs/retraining_refactor/literature_review/deep_seek_ablations.md

-Now I have enough information to provide a comprehensive guide on the ablation study design methodology from the DeepSeekMoE paper.
-Let me create a detailed, actionable response.

 # DeepSeekMoE Ablation Study Design Methodology: A Replication Guide

 As the original author of the DeepSeekMoE paper, I'll walk you through our systematic approach to designing and conducting ablation studies that validated our architectural innovations.
 This guide provides the step-by-step methodology you can directly translate into your own experimentation plan.[1][2][3]